21 Essential Kitchen Tools Every Cook Should Have

 A large saucepan is essential for making pasta, boiling potatoes or corn, and simmering big batches of soups and broths.
 Look for a 5- or 6-quart size.
 A smaller saucepan (1.5 or 2.5 quarts) comes in handy for smaller items, like boiled eggs, rice and oatmeal.

 Ah, the classic Dutch oven, another cast iron essential.
 Look for a 5 or 6 quart if you cook for a small crew, or go big with a 7 or 8 quart and feed a crowd.
 This pan can go in the oven or on the stovetop, so you can sear meat and then slowly cook a stew for hours in a low oven.
 (It’s like the original slow cooker.)
 You can also use your Dutch oven as an alternative to the large sauce pan above.
 And you can bake bread with a super crackly crust in your D.O.
+It’s no surprise the dutch oven is considered one of the best kitchen products.
 They’re expensive, so save your pennies and use it every chance you get.

 Wash fruits and drain pasta, veggies and other boiled foods.
 I like a colander that can balance on the edges of my sink, but a classic footed colander is just fine.
 Look for metal or ceramic, which are sturdier than plastic.